gohugoio/hugo/content/en/content-management/mathematics.md

 a^*=x-b^*
 \]

-These are block equations using alternate delimiters:
+These are also block equations:

 $$a^*=x-b^*$$